brettamdur/getandclean/CodeBook.md

-**Code Book **
+**Code Book**
 --------------

 <h3>Introduction</h3>
 This document defines the variables used in the result set associated with the output of the run_analysis.R script.
+See the README.md document for details on the nature of transformations of data from its original source form to this form.

 <h3>Variables</h3>
 There are four variables in the tidy data set that the script in this repository creates.
 They are: